mariajnsson/anymocap/Examples/Plug-in-gait_Squat_StandingRefScaling/ReadMe.md

-# Lower extremity squat Example
+﻿# Lower extremity squat Example

 This example shows the AnyMoCap framework applied to a set of squating trials.
-The subject specific scaling and marker optimization is done on a standing reference recording, and the values are then applied two squating trials.
+The subject specific scaling and marker optimization is done on a standing reference recording, and the values are then applied to squating trials.

-The data is provided by Maria Jönsson from KTH (Royal Institute of Technology School of Technology and Health) in Sweeden.
+The data is provided by Maria Jönsson from KTH (Royal Institute of Technology School of Technology and Health) in Sweden.

 ![StandingRefOptimzation](https://cloud.githubusercontent.com/assets/1038978/24747389/87a99f74-1abc-11e7-8953-6323c0a0334a.gif) ![FlyWheelSquat](https://cloud.githubusercontent.com/assets/1038978/24746857/d3f0b13a-1aba-11e7-8b02-ef7eab1dd260.gif)